UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

-## Overview
+# Overview
-This example is primarily used for debugging and illustrating the various dirichlet boundary conditions that can be applied in a domain.
+This example is primarily used for debugging and illustrating the various boundary conditions that can be applied in a domain.
+The *Dirichlet* boundary conditions are all specified in a single file.
+The *Neumann* boundary conditions are split into two categories.
+Groundwater recharge and other Neumann boundaries.
+Groundwater Recharge actuall is  a Neumann boundary condition but it is always applied on the top, while the category Neumann boundary conditions in the input file it is used to set flows in boundaries of the domain other than the top.

-#### Domain
+## Domain
 The domain of the example is a box with dimensions 5x5 km and depth 300 m approximately.
 The bottom of the aquifer is uniform and equal to -270 m.
 The initial approximation of the free surface is set to 30 m above msl.

-#### Stresses
+## Stresses
-* Groundwater recharge is assumed uniform and equal to 0.0002 m/day, which results in a total incoming volume of water from recharge equal to  5000 m^3/day.
+* Groundwater recharge unless it is modified it is assumed uniform and equal to 0.0002 m/day, which results in a total incoming volume of water from recharge equal to  5000 m^3/day.
 * There are 19 wells with pumping rates varying from 100 to 500 m^3/day.
 Their total pumping equals the recharge amount.

-#### Boundary conditions
+# Dirichlet Boundary conditions
 The purpose of this example is to test all the available boundary condition options of NPSAT.
 The format of the boundary condition file is the following:
 - Number of boundaries